 Me, mouthful of lasagna: “Mommy!
 All I want for my birthday is a dog.
 That dog.”

 (My birthday was three whole weeks away, but boy, did I want to give Sally a home; in this very particular instance, I was not above emotional blackmail.)

 Sally stayed at our house that night.
 At her house.
 And for the next seventeen years, I loved her fiercely.
 I love her fiercely, still.

 Here is what I remember most: Sally had the softest ears and the worst breath.
 She was gentle, but strong when I needed her to be.
 And I think that she would have liked Cosmo’s story, read to her through the fence.

 Wise, funny, and filled with warmth, I, Cosmo is Charlotte’s Web meets Little Miss Sunshine – a beautiful and heartwarming story of one dog’s attempt to save his family, become a star, and eat a lot of bacon.
 And here’s a very first look inside the book – you can read the first chapter of I, Cosmo below:

-I, Cosmo will be available in shops in August, and you can pre-order the book now – and if you’d like to stay up to date with all of our book news, you can sign up to our books newsletter here, or with the form below.
+I, Cosmo will be available in shops in August, and you can pre-order the book now – and if you’d like to stay up to date with all of our book news, you can sign up to our books newsletter here.